techtim/tvl.gatsby/src/pages/bio.md

 =====
 ###Programmer, Visual Artist and Synth Lover

-Born in Moscow, Russia 1988

-Tim Tavlintsev is a software and web developer, digital artist who creates interactive installations and physical objects.
+Tim Tavlintsev is a software engineer, digital artist and light designer who creates interactive installations and physical objects.

 Не was born in Moscow in 1988.
 After 9th grade went to Moscow Technical College where he started to learn programming.
 After the college decided to go to the National Research Nuclear University (MEPhI) on the Cybernetics faculty to improve knowledge in different spheres of IT.